 Why This Thinking Was (Partially) Wrong

 Early proponents of Bitcoin got this wrong because a blockchain isn't designed for everyday coffee transactions.
-Trying to push that on a blockchain destroys it's unique properties.
+Trying to push that on a blockchain destroys it's only unique properties.
 That said, Bitcoin can be used for everyday coffee transactions through proper scaling and layers built on-top of Bitcoin.
 This is similar to how the internet scaled but something every altcoin got wrong to date and are just starting to realize this (or continue to ignore this for fraudulent reasons).

 So why exactly would everyday coffee payments make a blockchain useless?
 Because of how a blockchain works.
 It would instantly centralize the network.
 This is because permanently recording millions of transactions on a very frequent basis consumes a lot of hard drive space and internet bandwidth.
 The blockchain would very quickly consume tens or hundreds of terabytes of hard drive space and require very high bandwidth to run a full node.
 Do you know anyone that has access to these resources?
 In this case, only a large and expensive central server would be able to run a full node.
-At that point, the network loses it's decentralized nature, it's no longer immutable and the network is now easily controlled.
+At that point, the network loses it's decentralized nature, it's no longer immutable, the consensus rules can be changed and the network is now easily controlled.
 It loses the sound money properties and it just becomes another PayPal-like system but worse and less secure.

 Millions and millions of coffee payments don't need to be permanently recorded every hour because that would be a waste of limited resources.
 Most can also agree that a centralized system soley for fast and cheap payments isn't new or special.